Valerioageno/kingpin-react-form/README.md

 `<Form />` is "**just**" a simple html `<form>`, so you can use it as usual.
-The most important difference is that the `onSubmit` event now takes two arguments: the "classic" [event](https://developer.mozilla.org/en-US/docs/Web/API/SubmitEvent) and an object which is the `name:value` representation of its content.
+The most important difference is that the `onSubmit` event now takes two arguments: the "classic" [event](https://developer.mozilla.org/en-US/docs/Web/API/SubmitEvent) and an object which contains whether the form is valid or not ([here](https://kingpin-react-form.vercel.app/docs/validation) about validation) and `payload` which is the `name:value` representation of its content.

 ## Extend Kingpin inputs